Automate access, reduce risk, and stay audit-ready

 RBAC creates access permissions based on job functions rather than individual users.
 A "Financial Analyst" role includes access to accounting systems and financial reporting tools, but excludes HR systems or engineering environments.
 This approach simplifies access management by grouping permissions logically.

-ABAC adds contextual intelligence through attributes beyond role assignments, including time restrictions, location controls, device trust levels, or data classification requirements, creating dynamic access control policies.
+Attribute-Based Access Control (ABAC) adds contextual intelligence through attributes beyond role assignments, including time restrictions, location controls, device trust levels, or data classification requirements, creating dynamic access control policies.

 Organizations typically maintain user information in HR systems like Workday, directory services like Active Directory, cloud applications with separate user databases, and legacy systems.
 Without synchronization, these systems develop conflicting information creating security gaps.